Unit for Data Science and Computing

-The Research Unit for Business Mathematics and Informatics focuses on applied research in the broad areas of financial risk management and telecommunications applications modelling and basic research in the mathematical, economical and computational sciences.
+The Research Unit for Data Science and Computing focuses on applied research in the broad areas of financial risk management and telecommunications applications modelling and basic research in the mathematical, economical and computational sciences.
 The applied research is done in close collaboration with partners from the two sectors.

 Director: Prof Magda Huisman